Non-monotonic population scaling and re-entrant photon number dynamics in the dissipative-pumped Tavis--Cummings model: Results and discussion

-{\it Results and Discussion.} We first study the dissipation dynamics of the target model.
-We set $E=\hbar\omega$, representing the energy of a single free photon (or a single excited atom).
-For a system with $n_{\text{at}}$ excited atoms in the initial state, the initial energy is $n_{\text{at}}E$.
-In a closed system, the total energy remains constant, but in an open system, due to dissipative photon leakage, the energy gradually decays to zero.
-As shown in panel (a) of Fig. \ref{fig:Dissipative}, for an initial state with five excited atoms, the curve for $5E$ drops rapidly from 1 to 0.
+We first study the purely dissipative dynamics (without pumping) of the target model as a reference.
+As shown in Fig.~\ref{fig:Dissipative}(a), for an initial state with five excited-state atoms ($N_{\mathrm{atoms}}=5$), the curve for the system energy level $5E$ drops rapidly from 1 to 0.
 Meanwhile, the curve for $4E$ quickly rises, reaches a peak, and then decays to zero.
 The curve for $3E$ follows a similar pattern, peaking and then decaying, and this behavior propagates through successively lower energy levels.
 Eventually, the curve for $0E$ (the ground state) rises and approaches 1, indicating that the system has reached a state with no photons.
-Similar behavior is observed for systems with $n_{\text{at}}=6,7,8,9,$ and $10$ atoms.
+Similar behavior is observed for $N_{\mathrm{atoms}} = 6, 7, 8, 9, 10$ (Figs.~\ref{fig:Dissipative}(b)--(f)).

+This cascade of population from higher to lower energy levels reflects the sequential decay of excited-state atoms: when an atom decays from the excited state to the ground state, it releases a photon, which subsequently leaves the cavity.
+The energy is thus transferred stepwise down the energy ladder until all atoms are in the ground state and no photons remain.
+This purely dissipative dynamics serves as a baseline for comparison with the dissipative-pumped case discussed below, where the introduction of pumping fundamentally alters the steady-state behavior.